bitovi/academy/src/angular/16-order-service/order-service.md

 How we will solve this:

-1. We will import the order service, and save it as `orderService` in the `OrderComponent`'s `constructor`.
+1. We will import the order service, and save it as `orderService` in the `OrderComponent`’s `constructor`.
-2. Call `orderService`'s `createOrder` with the `orderForm`'s values.
+2. Call `orderService`’s `createOrder` with the `orderForm`’s values.
 3. While the order is being created `orderProcessing` should be `true`.
 4. Once complete, `orderComplete` should be set to `true` and set back to `false` when `startNewOrder()` is called.
 5. We will save the completed order in `completedOrder`.

-> A FormGroup's `value` property is wrapped in `Partial` type because controls are removed from the form's value when disabled.
-For our case, we don't need to disable controls.
-We can use a FormGroup's `getRawValue()` method to access its value with the full type.
+> A FormGroup’s `value` property is wrapped in `Partial` type because controls are removed from the form’s value when disabled.
+For our case, we don’t need to disable controls.
+We can use a FormGroup’s `getRawValue()` method to access its value with the full type.

 ## P3: Setup